w0lya/instrumentation-monitoring/README.md

 3. Open Terminal ( Ctrl + ` )
 4. Run 'npm update'
 5. Run 'node server.js'
-6. in your browser, go to localhost:3000.
+6. in your browser, go to _localhost:3000_.
 The app should load the pre-existing request data if any.

 ## Seeing updates in real time

-When you post data to /messages route, the app saves it and adds it to the UI instantly.
+When you post data to _/messages_ route, the app saves it to DB and adds it to the UI instantly.

 Here is an example of a request:
 ```